Q: Will my stairlift fit on my stairs?

 Your relatives stairlift will fold flat against the wall when they’re not using it.
 When it’s not being used, the stairlift will also be on the landing or in the hallway in the ‘parked position.
 This means that the track, which is very unobtrusive, will be the only element of the stairlift on the stairs.
 Thus anyone else will be able to use the stairs with ease.

-If you wish to get in contact with us just call 0800 080 7997 alternatively, you can email us at: firstname.lastname@example.org or use our Free Stairlift Assessment Form on the right hand side.
+If you still have a question that has not been answered, just call 0800 080 7887 alternatively, you can email us at: email@example.com or use our Free Stairlift Assessment Form on the right hand side.